 Latest news

-For news about the evolving Lottery Grants System, follow the link below:
+For news about the evolving Lottery Grants System, follow the links below:

 Philanthropy News Issue #87 November 2022: Easier and fairer access to lottery funding